insujang/insujang.github.io/_posts/2017-04-27-analyzing-gdev.markdown

 }
 ```

+These functions are for MMIO defined in Linux kernel.
+For more information, visit [\[here\](http://www.makelinux.net/ldd3/chp-9-sect-4)].

 #### 4-2.
 How gdev get the MMIO address for the variable?
 Now, we understand that the target address is `drv_bo->map + offset (gdev_drv_write())`, the first one of which comes from `mem->map(gdev_raw_write())`, which returns from `gdev_mem_lookup_by_addr()` in `__gmemcpy_to_device()`.